plone/plone.testing/src/plone/testing/README.rst

 Compatibility
 -------------

-``plone.testing`` 4.x has only been tested with Python 2.6.
-If you're using the optional Zope 2 layers, you must use Zope version 2.12 or later.
+``plone.testing`` 4.x has only been tested with Python 2.6 and 2.7.
+If you're using the
+optional Zope 2 layers, you must use Zope version 2.12 or later.
 Look at ``plone.testing`` 3.x for Zope 2.10 support.